openai/openai-cookbook/examples/streaming/realtime_audio_stream_with_mac.md

       });
       ```

-### Updated Audio Playback Function
+### Audio Playback Function

-The `playAudio()` function has been updated to accommodate the new audio streaming rate and ensure smooth playback:
+The `playAudio()` function uses the `sampleRate` of `24000` to match the recording settings, ensuring that the audio plays back at the correct speed and pitch.

 ```javascript
 function playAudio(audioData, callback) {